-Luckily for traveling history buffs, the weather in Gettysburg is fairly predictable, even during the peak days of summer.
-The average temperature maxes out at around 85 degrees fahrenheit.
+Luckily for traveling history buffs, the weather in Gettysburg is pretty predictable, even during the peak days of summer.
+The average temperature maxes out at around 85 degrees Fahrenheit.
 That said, if you’re used to dry heat, the humidity on the Gettysburg Battlefield is something to keep in mind.
-Thanks to all the rain which falls in this region, the high humidity makes the temperature feel a lot worse.
-Gettysburg sees about 9 rainy days per month in May, June, and July, and 6-7 rainy days in August and September.
+Thanks to all the rain that falls in this region, the high humidity makes the temperature feel worse.
+Gettysburg sees about nine rainy days in May, June, and July and 6-7 rainy days in August and September.

-Are you travelling in the winter?
-January and February occasionally see a few days of heavy snowfall but the park service is vigilant about cleaning the roads quickly and early.
+Are you traveling in the winter?
+January and February occasionally see a few days of heavy snowfall, but the park service is vigilant about cleaning the roads quickly and early.

-Luckily, you’re going to tour Gettysburg Battlefield from the comfort of your own car so you can adjust the AC and heat as needed!
-The weather won’t make much of a difference in your visit… not like it did during the actual battle.
+Luckily, you’re going to tour Gettysburg Battlefield from the comfort of your car so you can adjust the AC and heat as needed!
+The weather won’t make much difference in your visit, not as it did during the actual battle.

 What was the weather like in Gettysburg during the battle?